6 Tips to Take Great Flat Lay Photos

 6. Don't be afraid to edit

-While it’s tempting to upload your images to social media straight away and watch the “likes” roll in, a little patience goes a long way!
-Carefully adjusting the white balance, contrast, and exposure can take your Instagram flat lay photo from “good” to “great”, as can a slight crop.
+While it's tempting to upload your images to social media straight away and watch the likes roll in, a little patience goes a long way!
+Carefully adjusting the white balance, contrast, and exposure can take your flat lay photo If you're not sure how white balance works or how to set it manually, our complete guide to white balance explains everything you need to know. from "good" to "great", as can a slight crop.
+Not sure which app to use?
+Our guide to the best photo editing software in 2026 breaks down the top options for every budget.

 For many experienced flat lay photographers, the editing stage is considered an equally fulfilling creative task.
 It's a chance to let your imagination run wild and really dial up the drama on your image, or to even add text and create a finished, shareable story.
 If you're planning to do this, keep the text short and snappy and remember to leave space for it as you shoot.